SliTaz-official/slitaz-wiki/en/guides/basicnewbie.rst

 The path is as follows: :file:`/home/tux`

 tux can be defined differently at the installation if you don't want to be called tux!
-In such a case the path would be: **/home/SomeWhatYouWillBe**.
+In such a case the path would be: :file:`/home/{SomeWhatYouWillBe}`.
-Both the contents of home, as well as the contents of *SomeWhatYouWillBe* can also be contained in a separate partition.
+Both the contents of home, as well as the contents of :file:`{SomeWhatYouWillBe}` can also be contained in a separate partition.
 The automatic installer in the SliTaz Panel can help you to do that if you wish.

 We can enter now at the prompt our first command: